brian-team/brian2/docs_sphinx/advanced/functions.rst

 * General utility functions: ``clip``, ``floor``, ``ceil``

-Brian also provides a special purpose function ``int``, which can be used to convert a an expression or variable into an integer value.
+Brian also provides a special purpose function ``int``, which can be used to convert an expression or variable into an integer value.
 This is especially useful for boolean values (which will be converted into 0 or 1), for example to have a conditional evaluation as part of an equation or statement which sometimes allows to circumvent the lack of an ``if`` statement.
 For